- Number of WordPress Installations

 We are happy to see that over 75% of the WordPress websites are within the last 4 major versions of WordPress.
 To improve security and make website maintenance easier, WordPress 3.7 introduced an automatic update system which is quite reliable.
 Minor bugfix and security updates are enabled by default and applied automatically in the background.
 For example, WordPress 5.2.1 will automatically update to 5.2.2.
 Our WordPress installer also has the option 'Automatically upgrade to new major versions' checked by default.
 If you disable it, you will have to manually upgrade to a new major version (e.g. 5.1 to 5.2) by clicking on the update button in the WordPress dashboard.

 The chart shows that a large number of websites are still running WordPress 4.9.
 We suspect that some of these customers chose not to upgrade due to the introduction of the Gutenberg editor in WordPress 5.0.
-At the time of its release there was lots of controversy around it.
+At the time of its release, there was a lot of controversy around it.
 Some people simply did not like it, while others had issues with incompatible plugins or themes.
 If you are one of these customers, we urge you to consider updating.
 Most of the compatibility issues have been fixed already and you also have the option to install the classic editor.

 The WordPress update process is quite smooth and customers should not be afraid to update.
-With the ICDSoft’s WordPress Management Toolkit you can test a new update by creating a staging copy of the website through the WordPress section of the hosting Control Panel.
+With ICDSoft's WordPress Management Toolkit you can test a new update by creating a staging copy of the website through the WordPress section of the hosting Control Panel.
 If everything is running smoothly, you can proceed and deploy the staging site.
-In case something goes wrong, you can easily restore the website from one of the automatic system backups, or you can contact our experienced support team, for help with the upgrade.
+In case something goes wrong, you can easily restore the website from one of the automatic system backups, or you can contact our experienced support team for help with the upgrade.

 Number of Plugins

-On the other hand, our customers are quite reasonable with the number of installed plugins as the majority of them have less than 15 plugins.
+On the other hand, our customers are quite reasonable with the number of installed plugins as the majority of them have fewer than 15 plugins.
 The chart above shows the number of plugins on the horizontal axis and the number of WordPress websites on the vertical axis.

 Top 20 Most Popular Plugins

 The list of popular plugins is quite similar to the one at WordPress.org.
-We will not provide the exact number of installations of each plugin, but each one in this list can be found on more than a 1000 websites.
+We will not provide the exact number of installations of each plugin, but each one in this list can be found on more than 1000 websites.